UummProject/uumm-prototype/support/Deconstructing governance.md

 # From broken meritocracy to interoperable adhocracy

-_This is a live document, Any ideas on how it can be improved will be highly appreciated_
+_This is a live document, any feedback to improved it will be highly appreciated._

-##Reconstructing governance
+### Context and motivations
 In recent years a new paradigm around decentralization has emerged. technologies such as [Ethereum](https://www.ethereum.org/), [IPFS](https://ipfs.io/) or [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) offer a new set of possibilities for re-designing most of the systems that drive our society.